 Literacy Lift Off Reading Initiative:

-Order forms for Christmas were handed out today.
-The Annuals cost €2 each and completed orders to be returned to the school by Wednesday 5th December.
+Order forms for Christmas Annuals were handed out today.
+The Annuals cost €2 each and completed orders to be returned to the school by Friday the 29th of November.

 Winners in the “Best Kept Classrooms” competition for the month of November: